 Amazon’s founder, Jeff Bezos, said it best, “branding is what people say about you when you’re not in the room”.
 With internal and external branding efforts, a business is able to craft its own public perception to engage and resonate with the target audiences.

 Internal branding is part creating universal understanding and part modifying employee behavior.
 To create this universal understanding, employees should know the purpose of the company, service, product and culture.
 This means ensuring everyone in the company understands the company values, promises, and standards of excellence they must uphold.
 And although, everyone will understand how they can contribute, not everyone will uphold the standards of excellence you set.
 This is where you have to step in and reinforce the values of your brand.

 Internally branded businesses are businesses with employees that understand how they contribute to a company’s success and you end up with an internal structure that is focused on the customer and the success of the business.
-At this point, work processes develop to help your business operate like a well oiled machine.
+At this point, work processes will flow like a well oiled machine.

 Externally, what branding does, is allow people to understand what your business is about and form an emotional connection.
 If you look at all the great brands and companies that are out there and have been around for years, 100% of them continuously work on their branding and understand the importance of branding.